alexpdp7/alexpdp7/programming/python/creating_nice_python_cli_tools.md

+Following this advice can make your tools easy to install by others, pleasant to use, robust, cross-platform, and powerful.

 * Use [my suggestions for setting up Python projects](project_setup), particularly:
   * Provide instructions for installing your tool using [pipx](https://github.com/pypa/pipx).
     Using pipx, people can install and upgrade your script using a simple command that requires no administrative privileges (but it requires having Python and pipx installed).